The Audi e-tron is an all-electric SUV that starts from £59,885 – it’s an impressive vehicle that will tick almost every single box.

 - Balance & fader: Centre

-It’s unfortunate that the German automaker has bundled the mids and highs into a singular category, whereby any adjustments made to the ‘Treble’ setting will alter both frequencies.
+It’s unfortunate that the German automaker has bundled the mids and highs into a singular category, whereby any adjustments made to the ‘Treble’ EQ will alter both the mid and high frequencies.

-To connect to the system, Audi’s MMI system supports both Android Auto and Apple CarPlay.
+To connect, Audi’s MMI system supports both Android Auto and Apple CarPlay.
 If you’d prefer to connect wirelessly, there’s Bluetooth at your disposal.
 Here, the system accepts both the SBC and AAC codecs – a welcome addition over other systems that limit you to the lower-quality SBC codec, only.

 Audi e-tron audio performance